plouc/nivo/README.md

 ## Colors

-Beside highlighting data insgights, your dataviz should be pretty, right ?
+Beside highlighting data insights, your dataviz should be pretty, right ?
 **nivo** provides an easy way to deal with colors, very useful when dealing with nested components.

 A lot of components have a `*Color` property, but what can we pass to it ?